If you’re new to the college funding process, you may find yourself a bit overwhelmed. That’s not unusual.

 It’s also wise to check in with your high school guidance counselor to find out about local organizations that might offer scholarships.

-Your FAFSA application also allows you to be automatically evaluated for federal loans.
+Your FAFSA application also allows you to be automatically evaluated for federal students loans.
+These loans come with a lower interest rate than private loans, and they also have certain borrower protections, such as income-based repayment plans.

 There are two types of federal lines: subsidized and unsubsidized.

-If you qualify, subsidized student loans should be your next source of funding.
+If you qualify, subsidized student loans should be your next source of funding after grants and scholarships.
 Why?
-Because the government helps you repay some of the loan interest in the form of a subsidy.
-This can amount to a savings of hundreds or thousands of dollars over the life of the loan.
+Because the government covers the loan interest while you're in school in the form of a subsidy.
+This can amount to a savings of thousands of dollars over the life of the loan.
 Subsidized loans are issued based on financial need.

 However, both kinds of federal loans are subjected to certain dollar limits, so you may need to find other ways to fully fund your college education.

-Before you apply for a private student loan, you may want to consider some alternative options for filling in your student-loan puzzle.
+Before you apply for a private student loan to fill in tuition gaps, you may want to consider some alternative options.

 You could also ask relatives or family friends to contribute to your education costs.